isomerpages/moe-bedokviewsec/_the-bedok-viewan-experience/Academic Curriculum/English & Literature.md

 **Dream Big Project**

-Through this four-month programme, all Secondary 1 students have the opportunity to work in groups to perform a skit.
+Through this three-month programme, all Secondary 1 students have the opportunity to work in groups to perform a skit.
 Under the tutelage of their EL teachers, they write their own script and put into practice public speaking skills by presenting their skit to their classmates.

 ![](/images/Academic%20Curriculum/english%20(1).jpeg)